wikm360/UKBot/README.md

 # UKBot

-A telegram bot, automatic login and food reservation on Callinan site, reminder of food reservation, reminder of educational calendar dates and...
+A telegram bot, automatic login and food reservation on Cullinan site, reminder of food reservation, reminder of educational calendar dates and...

+🟢 Shahid Bahonar University of Kerman : https://t.me/ukcalendar_bot

 ## Installation